LorgaschLunka/hostrada-netcsv/README.md

 curl -fsSL https://raw.githubusercontent.com/LorgaschLunka/hostrada-netcsv/main/install.sh | sudo bash
 ```

-This will download the latest bin to /usr/bin and make it executable.
+This is just a convenient shortcut to download the latest bin to /usr/bin and make it executable.
+This means, that to uninstall, you just have to delete the binary in /usr/bin, and the config in $HOME/.config/hostrada-netcsv.

 ### Prerequisites